Teachers’ Day in Lebanon

 - In 332 BCE, Alexander the Great conquered the region that is now known as Lebanon.

-- Lebanon was a part of the Ottoman Empire from the 16th through the beginning of the 20th century.
+- Lebanon was part of the Ottoman Empire from the 16th century through the beginning of the 20th century.

 - Lebanon has seven main political parties.

-- Approximately 80% of Lebanon’s rainfalls occur between November and March each year.
+- Approximately 80% of Lebanon’s rainfall occurs between November and March each year.

-- It’s illegal to raise any foreign flag in Lebanon and has been since WWII.
+- It’s illegal to raise any foreign flag in Lebanon, a law that has been in place since WWII.

-This holiday is usually observed by people taking the time out of their days to thank teachers for all that they’ve done or by taking a few moments to give them the recognition they deserve.
-This holiday isn’t just usually observed on one day, however.
+This holiday is usually observed by people taking time out of their day to thank teachers for all they have done or by taking a few moments to give them the recognition they deserve.
+This holiday isn’t just observed on one day, however.